 This is a guest post from Dan Bagby of Honeymoon Always.

 While I have always loved dogs, I didn’t have one of my own till I adopted my dog Coco last year.
-Since then, I have learned not only how much dogs mean to me, but also how wonderful Austin, Texas, is as a place to own a dog.
+Since then, I have learned not only how much dogs mean to me, but also how wonderful Austin, Texas in the USA, is as a place to own a dog.

 Dog-Friendly Things To Do in Austin

 For hot summer days, go out early or stay out late to have some good times when it isn’t so hot.
 If it is hot outside, there are plenty of place around with streams and rivers to jump into to keep your pet cool.

-Barton Creek Greenbelt – While your dog must be on a leash, the Barton Creek Greenbelt is very welcoming to dogs.
+Barton Creek Greenbelt: While your dog must be on a leash, the Barton Creek Greenbelt is very welcoming to dogs.
 Along the trail you will find plenty of watering holes with the exception of dry years when all you will find is rocks.

-Auditorium Shores – Located in the heart of Austin is an off leash park your dog will love.
+Auditorium Shores: Located in the heart of Austin is an off-leash park your dog will love.
 The 4.5 acre park is located right on the water where it is easy for your dog to hop into Lady Bird Lake.

-The Capitol Building – You man not be able to take the tour of the building, but you can explore the grounds of the impressive capitol building with your pup.
+The Capitol Building: You man not be able to take the tour of the building, but you can explore the grounds of the impressive Capitol Building with your pup.

-Shopping at the Domain – In North Austin, the Domain is the best place to go shopping and one of the few malls where your pooch will be welcome.
+Shopping at the Domain: In North Austin, the Domain is the best place to go shopping and one of the few malls where your pooch will be welcome.
 The Nordstrom has hosted doggy fashion shows and other events like Dogtoberfest take place throughout the mall area.